The Merchant Navy Crest

 The Red Duster

-Miss.
-Betty Birchman's Letter
+Betty Birchman's Letters

-In it she expresses her gratitude to the Hall Line and in particular to 2nd officer Leslie Boundy whom she credits for delivering them safely from their dreadful ordeal.
+In the first she expresses her gratitude to the Hall Line and in particular to 2nd officer Leslie Boundy whom she credits for delivering them safely from their dreadful ordeal.
 The letter was forwarded to Mr. Boundy with the grateful thanks of the Ellerman Hall Line.
-Both letters are shown below.

 ellerman hall houseflag